 LSP applications are usually deployed as ZIP files and the encrypted zip file plugin, powered by SharkSSL, prevents adversaries from extracting and inspecting your LSP/Lua source code.

 We provide easy to use high level Lua APIs for most of the crypto API in SharkSSL.
-The crypto APIs enable easy construction of many of the modern authentication mechanisms such as JSON Web Signature (JWS).
+The crypto APIs enable easy construction of many of the modern authentication mechanisms such as JSON Web Signature (JWS) and Single Sign On using OpenID Connect.

 We also support easy to use APIs for creating CA certificates and Certificate Signing Request (CSR), signing certificates, and more.
 These APIs may be used as an alternative to the Let's Encrypt plugin for end users that have the expertise in setting up their own PKI.